-Management's Responsibility for the Standalone Financial Statements
+Managements Responsibility for the Standalone Ind AS Financial Statements

-We conducted our audit in accordance with the Standards on Auditing specified under Section 143(10) of the Act.
-Those Standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+Our responsibility is to express an opinion on these standalone Ind AS financial statements based on our audit.
+We have taken into account the provisions of the Act, the accounting and auditing standards and matters which are required to be included in the audit report under the provisions of the Act and the Rules made there under.
+We conducted our audit of the standalone Ind AS Financial statements in accordance with the Standards on Auditing issued by the Institute of Chartered Accountants of India specified under section 143(10) of the Act.
+Those Standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the standalone Ind AS financial statements are free from material misstatement.

 Emphasis of Matters

-a.
-Note 32 to the standalone financial statements in respect of existence of material uncertainties over the realisability of certain construction work in progress, trade receivables and loans and advances aggregating to Rs 508.49 Crore, which are subject matters of arbitration proceedings/negotiations with the customers and contractors due to foreclosure of contracts and other disputes.
-The management of the Company, keeping in view the status of negotiations and the outcome of arbitration proceedings and the basis of which steps to recover these amounts are currently in process, is confident of recovering the aforesaid dues.
-In view of pending billing of project WIP/slow progress/termination of these projects, and lack of other alternate audit evidence to corroborate management's assessment of recoverability of these balances, we are unable to comment on the extent to which these balances are recoverable.
+Attention is invited to a Note 49 to the standalone Ind AS financial statements in respect of existence of material uncertainties over the realisability of certain construction work in progress, trade receivables and loans and advances aggregating to Rs.
+4415.49 mn, which are subject matters of arbitration proceedings/negotiations with the customers and contractors due to foreclosure of contracts and other disputes.
+The management of the Company, keeping in view the status of negotiations and the outcome of arbitration proceedings on the basis of which steps to recover these amounts are currently in process, is confident of recovering the aforesaid dues.
+In view of pending billing of project WIP/slow progress/termination of these projects, and lack of other alternate audit evidence to corroborate managements assessment of recoverability of these balances, we are unable to comment on the extent to which these balances are recoverable.

-insurance claim due to floods on one of the Company's project in Srinagar, Jammu and Kashmir, the company has recognized insurance claim revenue aggregating to Rs 62.94 Crore to the extent measured reliably and accounted/charged off related additional costs incurred towards damage by floods.
+b Note 51 to the standalone Ind AS financial statements with regard to insurance claim due to floods on one of the Companys project in Srinagar, Jammu and Kashmir, the Company has recognised insurance claim revenue aggregating to Rs.
+219.73 mn to the extent measured reliably and accounted/charged off related additional costs incurred towards damage by floods.

 Report on Other Legal and Regulatory Requirements